Darkelf2024/Darkelf-Browser/README.md

 Welcome to the Darkelf Browser!
 This provides comprehensive information about the Darkelf Browser, its features, installation guides, and much more can be found on our **Discord**.

-## 🔐 Darkelf PyQt5, PySide6 - What's blocked Everything
+## 🔐 Darkelf PyQt5, PySide6 - What's blocked Everything!

-Darkelf Vault Browser uses PyQt5 Super Stealth
+Darkelf Vault Browser uses PyQt5 Super Stealth - Head to other Repo
 - Tor Letterboxing
 - No Leaks
 - No Fingerprints
+- No http2
+- No sec che ua headers
+- TLS Rotations
 - Super Stealth
 - Post Quantum Encrypted Messaging Coming!
 - TLS utilizes X25519/Post Quantum Logic, Ai, PQCryptApi

+PySide6 Version Post Quantum
+- TLS Post Quantum
+- All Post Quantum Goods!

 No leaks No fingerprints = Standard Editions in this Repo will get major updates fixes Darkelf Post Quantum is Active 100% Head to that Repo